Schinia persimilis (Grote, 1873)

-Schinia persimilis is a very small to small day-flying moth (FW length 9 - 10 mm) with gray-green, variable rose, and light cream forewings and black hindwings with three cream spots near the discal spot that flies in the Rocky Mountains during the summer.
+Schinia persimilis is a very small to small, day-flying moth (FW length 9 - 10 mm) that flies in the Rocky Mountains during the summer.
+It has gray-green, rose, and light cream-colored forewings and black hindwings with three cream spots near the discal spot.
 The pale areas on the forewing are reduced to spots medial, posterior, and lateral to the reniform spot and the medial cell in most specimens.
 The rest of the wing is uniform powdery gray-green, often with rose pink on the costa and in the antemedial and subterminal areas.
 The subterminal line is evident as a cream spot on the costa but is not traceable elsewhere.
 The large orbicular and reniform spots are the same green color and are broadly fused to the adjacent areas of the same color.
 The fringe is also concolorous.
 The hindwing appears black due to the black base, inner margin, and marginal band being fused with the large discal spot, with three slightly yellow off-white spots representing the residual ground color.
 The two larger ones are located lateral and posteromedial to the spot and a single small one is medial to the spot.
 The hindwing fringe is white with a gray base.
 The head and thorax are olive-green.
 The eye is reduced in size.
 The male antenna is filiform.

 This species is found in mountain meadows of the northern Rocky Mountain region.

 Schinia persimilis occurs in the mountains of southeastern British Columbia.
 It likely also occurs further north near the border with Yukon Territory as it has been collected on Montana Mountain south of Carcross in the Yukon.
 Hardwick (1996) states that he has seen this species from mountains in southern Oregon.

 The range of this species extends from south-central Yukon Territory through the Rocky Mountains to Colorado and Utah.